DhyeyMavani2003/DhyeyMavani2003/README.md

-- 👋 Hi, I’m @DhyeyMavani2003
+- 👋 Hi, I’m Dhyey Dharmendrakumar Mavani @DhyeyMavani2003
-- 👀 I’m interested in CS, Math, Statistics and Economics
+- 👀 I’m working as a Software Developer at AI in Liberal Arts Initiative, Amherst College
-- 🌱 I’m currently pursuing a bachelor's degree from Amherst College
+- 🌱 I’m currently pursuing a Bachelor of Arts degree from Amherst College with majors in Computer Science and Mathematics, concentrations in Statistics and Economics
-- 💞️ I’m looking to collaborate on any projects related to Data Science, Analytics and/or Software Engineering
+- 💞️ I’m passionate projects related to Data Science, Analytics and/or Software Engineering
 - 📫 You can reach me at dmavani25@amherst.edu OR ddmavani2003@gmail.com

 <!---